 The pinnacle of my coffee experience was in Rome where, if memory serves, after touring the Colosseum I was delighted to find an espresso stand tucked away in one of its antiquated nooks.
 I don’t remember the taste of the espresso, but the view of the Colosseum while holding a demitasse full of espresso will be forever seared in my memory.

-My next adventure with coffee occurred approximately a decade later while visiting Sydney, Australia with family and friends.
-This was in the years before cappuccino became a regular item on every McDonald’s menu, so I was surprised, intrigued—and considering my dislike of fast food in general—appalled to see cappuccino and latte on the McDonald’s menu in the heart of Sydney.
-I will admit, however, despite the unappealing smell of coffee and fries, I did try one.
+My next adventure with coffee occurred approximately a decade later while visiting Sydney, Australia.
+This was in the years before cappuccino had became a regular item on every McDonald’s menu.
+So, I was surprised, intrigued—and considering my dislike of fast food in general—appalled to see cappuccinos and lattes on the McDonald’s menu in the heart of Sydney.
+I will admit, however, despite the unappealing smell of coffee and fries, I ordered one.
 (My first and last McDonald’s cappuccino.)

 Another coffee experience, and one I’m not terribly proud of, involved a frozen latte which I purchased from a Starbucks located right in the center of the Forbidden City in Beijing.
-I know, I know…it is the height of commercialism to put a Starbucks in the Forbidden City, but if you only knew how hot it was and how HUGE the Forbidden City is and how difficult it is to get a good cup of coffee in China…I really did enjoy that latte.
+I know, I know…it is the height of commercialism to put a Starbucks in the Forbidden City, but if you only knew how much I was sweating and how HUGE the Forbidden City is and how difficult it is to get a good cup of coffee in China…I really did enjoy that frozen latte.
 (If makes you feel better, I believe Starbucks is now “forbidden” in the Forbidden City.)

 My final coffee moment (though surely not my last coffee experience in this lifetime) is the memory I’ll take with me from my current trip to Thailand, where on a rafting trip in Khao Lak, my husband and I enjoyed a steaming cup of instant coffee served in a bamboo mug.
 What’s more, I have a video to remind me of it.
 Cheers!